oozcelik/HLT/README.md

-## 2018 HLT rate, timing and efficiency and integration studies.
+## 2018 HLT rate, timing, efficiency and integration studies.

 Commands for each step ----